YasmineBB/The-True-Crime-Quiz/README.md

 ### Quiz Page

 Once pressing the 'Start Quiz' button, the user is taken to the first question where they are presented with a question and four potential answers.
 The page displays a question counter, showing how far they are in the quiz, as well as their current score.
+The questions are jumbled so each time the user plays or refreshes the page for example, a different set of order of the questions will present.

 ![Start-quiz](assets/screenshots/start-quiz.png)